blackjid/gwohelper/readme.md

 6. Name your experiment
 7. Add your url in the "Test page URL" and in the "Conversion page URL", none of these urls are going to be used so you can put whatever you want.
 Click "Continue"
 8. Select *You will install and validate the JavaScripts Tags* then click **Continue**
 9. In the Control and Tracking script text area, find the *experiment ID* and use it in the experiment definitions in the gwo_helper.js file
 10. Create a file with the experiment sections definitions.
 You'll need to write one line for each section.
 Use the same name that you defined in the experiments definitions in the gwo_helper.js file It should read like this:

             <!-- utmx section name="Section1" -->
             <!-- utmx section name="Section2" -->

 11. Click in the link **Test page not accessible?
 Try offline validation**, then select to browse the *Test Page* location and select the file you created in the step 10.
 	It will return a few errors but it should detect the 2 sections you defined.
 Click **continue** in the window.
 12. Click **Contiune**.
 Don't worry for all those errors.
 13. Confirm clicking in **Contiune Anyway"**
 14. Now you can create as many variations you want for each sections.
 Give them a name and you can leave the content empty.
 Then click on **Save and Continue**
 15. Launch the experiment.
 You can launch the experiment with the debug property in gwo_helper set to true.
 This way your are not going to send any data until you change it to false in your production environment

 Tracking the test and the goals
 -------------------------------
 There're two methods to help you track your experiments

 ###loadControl(*String* _experiment, *Boolean* _startExperiment)###
-This method create load the control script from google web optimizer.
+This method loads the control script from google web optimizer.
 You should call it only once for each experiment.
-**\_experiment** is the experiment name you setup in the experiments object **\_startExperiment** set it to *true* if you want to track the begining of the test right after the control is loaded.
+**\_experiment** is the experiment name you setup in the experiments object.
+**\_startExperiment** set it to *true* if you want to track the begining of the test right after the control is loaded.
 It's the same than calling the track(_experiment, "test") after calling the loadControl methods

 Example:

 	GWO_helper.loadControl("experiment1", true);

 ###track(*String* _experiment, *String* _type)###
 This method will track the experiment.
 It can track the begining or the end (goal) of the experiment.
-**\_experiment** is the experiment name you setup in the experiments object **\_type** should be "test" or "goal" depending if you want to track the begining or the end of the experiment
+**\_experiment** is the experiment name you setup in the experiments object.
+**\_type** should be "test" or "goal" depending if you want to track the begining or the end of the experiment

 Example:

 	GWO_helper.track("experiment1", "test"); //for begining or